Kleist Sykes: The Campaign against Abushiri bin Harith and Chief Mkwawa 1889

 Harmine von Wissman landed in Pangani at the turn of the 19th century with a mercenary force of Zulu warriors.
 The Zulu mercenaries were under the leadership of Chief Mohosh of Inhambane, Mozambique.
 They were recruited from a village named Kwa Likunyi in Mozambique.
 Among the mercenaries was my grandfather, Sykes Mbuwane.
-This was just after the Berlin Conference of 1884 in which Africa was partitioned between imperial powers in Europe.
-This caused resistance and from 1888 to 1889 the people of Tanganyika rose up in arms to defend their freedom.
-Germans had a military camp at Pangani, the small coastal town few miles from Tanga which in those days was an important town in the German administration.
+This was just after the Berlin Conference of 1884, in which Africa was partitioned between imperial powers in Europe.
+This caused resistance and from 1888 to 1889, the people of Tanganyika rose up in arms to defend their freedom.
+Germans had a military camp at Pangani, the small coastal town a few miles from Tanga which in those days was an important town in the German administration.
 It was from this German camp in Pangani that my grandfather and his fellow mercenaries under the command of Chief Mohosh and mobilised under von Wissman prepared themselves to go into action against the local population resisting German rule.
 The Germans had also recruited Nubian soldiers from Sudan who, together with the Zulu, fought against Abushiri bin Salim bin Harith for almost two years.

 Harmine von Wissman was an explorer and soldier.
 He led the suppression of the resistance of 1888–1889 and was made Governor of German East Africa (1895–1896).
 Wissman, with the support of the Zulu warriors and the Nubians and in keeping with the agreement of the Berlin Conference, suppressed the resistance against German rule in Tanganyika led by Abushiri and Chief Mkwawa.

 Abushiri was later captured and hanged in Pangani in December 1889.
 After Abushiri's defeat Germans were engaged in a war with Chief Mkwawa of the Wahehe from 1891 to 1894.
 In July 1894 Mkwawa rather than be captured, took his own life.
 Both Abushiri and Chief Mkwawa met their end fighting against foreign domination while my grandfather died as a mercenary soldier fulfilling his contractual obligation to his employer and paymaster, the Germans.

 As fate would have it half a century after the death of Chief Mkwawa, his grandson, Chief Adam Sapi Mkwawa, and the grandson of Sykes Mbuwane, Abdulwahid Sykes, met at Kalenga in 1954.
 Kalenga was once the fort of Chief Mkwawa.
 In the presence of Dossa Aziz, Chief Mkwawa secretly enrolled as a member of the Tanganyika African National Union (TANU), the party of independence, which Abdulawahid, Julius Nyerere, John Rupia, other patriots and I had formed the same year with the aim of driving out the British from our country.

 At that time there were two prominent families of South African Zulu origin in Dar es Salaam: Abdallah Kleist Sykes, formerly known as Kleist Plantan, and his distant relatives, the three Plantan brothers: Mwalimu Thomas Plantan, (the title Mwalimu given to him because he was a schoolteacher), Schneider Abdillah Plantan and Ramadhan Mashado Plantan.